goosehub/bigworld/README.md

-<h1>Small World</h1>
+<h1>Big World</h1>

-<p>Small World is a social network for creating and joining chat rooms that exist on a shared google map.
+<p>Big World is a social network for creating and joining chat rooms that exist on a shared google map.
 It is in Alpha and not ready for public release.</p>

 <h2>Set up an instance</h2>